aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/vbareferencetype/_index.md

 public class VbaReferenceType
 ```

-A utility class providing constants.
 Allows to specify the type of a [VbaReference](../../com.aspose.words/vbareference) object.
 ## Fields

 | Field | Description |